grega913/audio2503/README.md

 - **FastApi** - for defining routes
 - **Firebase** - backened for authentication, database with Firestore, Storage
 - **Stripe** - payments
+- **Bulma** - css

+## - - - - - -

+## 20250319 - LangChain - starting with Graphs

+1. lang/1 - the simplest possible case working with StreamingResponse in "/api/lang/1"

 ## 20250318

 - Websocket problems with webpack bundle.
-When bundled, the js function was not found by browser, so we have pure js file (not bundled) imported in tst_websocket.html.
+When bundled, the js function was not found by browser, so we have pure js file (not bundled) imported in test_websocket.html.

 ## Why FastApi